SergeyPomelov/CAISS/README.md

 # Computer and Algorithm Interaction Simulation Software (CAISS).
 ![Computer and algorithm interaction simulation software (CAISS)](https://i.ibb.co/PD5B7By/web-performance-monitoring-101.jpg)

-The simulation software’s core contains representations of architecture and algorithm implemented with respect to a mathematical model derived in a related PhD thesis.
-It intended for simulation architecture and algorithm interactions and listing the results for optimization purposes.
-In addition, it includes a few benchmarks for comparison a real performance with simulation results for improving and testing purposes.
+The simulation software’s core contains representations of architecture and algorithm implemented atop of a mathematical model derived in a related Ph.D thesises.
+It is intended for simulation architecture and algorithm interactions and listing the results for optimization purposes.
+Besides, it includes a few benchmarks for comparison a real performance with simulation results for improving and testing purposes.

 ### Running in IDEA
-First - import the gradle project.
+First - import the Gradle project.
 Then select the desired runnable class and run as a console Java application.
 **benchmarks.ants.run.AntsRunner
 benchmarks.matrixes.ManualBenchmarksRunner**